wiremock/wiremock-community-analytics/README.md

    and it may take a while until GrimoireLab loads all the data.
    Normally it takes about 10 minutes

+The service will be exposed on the port `80` by default.

 ## Wishlist

 - [ ] Sorting Hat can be initialized with the organizations
 - [ ] Nice2Have: Support for the application tokens
 - [ ] Non-GitHub analytics OOTB
+- [ ] Actually consume the `menu.yaml` file

 ## License